openstack/bifrost/playbooks/roles/bifrost-create-vm-nodes/README.md

                     Default is undefined.
 If defined, its value will be used for 'baremetal_json_file' variable (see below),
                     although file created will still be in JSON format.
-                    The driver assigned to nodes will be 'agent_ssh'

 baremetal_json_file: Defaults to '/tmp/baremetal.json' but will be overridden
                      by 'baremetal_csv_file' if that is defined.
-                     The driver assigned to nodes will be 'agent_ssh'

 test_vm_memory_size: Tunable setting to allow a user to define a specific
                      amount of RAM in MB to allocate to guest/test VMs.